-AUTHORIZED SIGNATURES FOR: The School Board of Miami-Dade County, Florida PROGRAM ENTITLED: "Summer Youth Internship Program" CONTRACT NUMBER: WS-YS-SP-PY'19-21-00 CFDA NUMBERS: TANF: 93.558 (These Signatures shall be the same as those names that appear in the List of Authorized Signatures Provided in the Operational Documents on file with the South Florida Workforce Investment Board) (For Use Only When Contractor Is a Corporation) 1a.
-Signature of President or Vice-President 8/14/20 Date Date 2a.
-Alberto M. Carvalho 2b.
-Typed Name of President or Vice-President 3a.
-Superintendent of Schools Full Title of President or Vice-President Signature of Person Attesting Signature of Person Attesting Signature that Appears on Line 1a Signature that Appears on Line 1b jdavila@dadeschools.net Office of Risk and Benefits Management Caush 2020.08.05 09:29:41 -04'00' SOUTH FLORIDA WORKFORCE INVESTMENT BOARD Executive Director, SFWIB
+AUTHORIZED SIGNATURES FOR: The School Board of Miami-Dade County, Florida PROGRAM ENTITLED: "Summer Youth Internship Program"

+CONTRACT NUMBER; CFDA NUMBERS; WS-YS-SP-PY'20-21-00 TANF: 93.558 as those names that appear in the List of Authorized Signatures Provided in the he South Florida Workforce Investment Board) (For Use Only When Contractor Is a Corporation) 1a.
+Atarond 1b.
+6/18/2021 1b.
+Signature of President or Vice-President Date Date 2a.
+Alberto M. Carvalho 2b. yped Name of President or Vice-President 1) ped Name of Flesident of Vice-President 3a.
+Superintendent of Schools s 3b.
+Full Title of President or Vice-President Signature of Person Attestion Signature that Appears on Li Signature of Person Attesting Signature that Appears on Line 1b jdavila@dada Office of Risk Benefits Man 2021,06,04 1 -04'00' and agement SOUTH FLORIDA WORKFORM Rick Beasley Executive Director, SFWIB RCE INVESTMENT BOARD 8 12 12 20 1 , modern a showing se il as